Great tips on

 Storing Your Perfume

-You will need to store your perfume in a glass perfume bottle, preferably in the colors of blue, amber or green because they cut out the light, which can cause your oils to deteriorate.
+You will need to store your perfume in a glass perfume bottle, preferably in the colors of blue, amber or green (you can find some online here) because they cut out the light, which can cause your oils to deteriorate.
 Mom did my shopping for me and found only two glass bottles, one clear and one red.
 I have three children, and two of them are under the age of four, so I'm not big on driving all over town for things.

-(Mom was headed to the craft store anyway, so I hit her up).
+(Mom has headed to the craft store anyway, so I hit her up).
 Next time, I plan to order my bottles online for my homemade perfume recipes.
 Store your creations in glass bottles.
-The high density polyethylene or HDPE frosted plastic bottles will likely collapse if filled with your fragrance.
+The high-density polyethylene or HDPE frosted plastic bottles will likely collapse if filled with your fragrance.
 Besides, you'll be saving so much money with these homemade perfume recipes, you can splurge on pretty glass bottles.
 Plastic containers are okay for bath and massage oils, but overall, glass is your safest bet.

 That may seem like a lot, but you use very little of the oil, and it will last you for years - plenty for other homemade perfume recipes you may want to try.
 Heck, I might even make perfume for my husband's boss for Christmas with these homemade perfume recipes!